*This blog was written after our 2023 Hospitality Report. You can read here the latest updates, key trends and predictions in the UAE for 2024/2025

 The UAE has been starring as a desired winter destination on a global level, offering a luxurious escape from the low temperatures.
-As we approach the end of 2023, the biggest hotels in Dubai and its neighboring emirates are gearing up for the upcoming peak season.
+The biggest hotels in Dubai and its neighboring emirates are gearing up for the upcoming peak season.

 With visitors flying in from different corners of the globe, expectations, desires, and even payment methods can vary.
 Adapting to these differences using advanced solutions has become a necessity.
 In this blog, our goal is to focus on the most impactful hospitality trends, providing insights based on local research, to help hospitality businesses stay ahead of the competition.